lyz-code/blue-book/docs/personal_interruption_analysis.md

     These can be dealt with daily.

 In conclusion, I can check the personal emails twice a day, one after breakfast and another in the middle of the afternoon.
+So its safe to disable the notifications.

 I'm eager to start the [email automation project](projects.md#automate-email-management) so I can spend even less time